Table of Contents

 3. Registration HOLD

-1. If your advisor is Ms. Caela Chadwell, please follow her instructions about scheduling an advising meeting with her, before your registration hold can be released.
+1. If your advisor is Ms. Caela Chadwell, Ms. Ceci Rockwell, or anyone in the Dean’s Office, please follow their instructions about scheduling an advising meeting with them, before your registration hold can be released.

 4. HSLS Classes and BRICKS (Double Dipping)